Food and the Scottish royal household: Workers and wages

 Wages and fees for servants in the royal kitchen can be found in the accounts of the comptroller, published as the Exchequer Rolls, which include some food purchases.
 For instance, James IV provided a ship for Perkin Warbeck's servants with mutton, barrels of salmon and herring, and dried cod.
 Around the same time, James IV's officers sold fleeces, mutton and sheep intestines.
 Almost all the named kitchen workers were men, except the linen laundress, Margaret Musche in 1496.

 James IV kept a separate household from his wife Margaret Tudor with two kitchens, the master cook of his court kitchen was Thomas Schaw, and the master cook of the king's kitchen was William Arth.
 Each kitchen had yeoman and junior "groom cooks", and two "turnbroches" who tended the fires and turned spits.
 He also employed brewers and bakers.
+James V's master cook was Thomas Marshall (and he continued to work for Mary of Guise), his pastry chef Murdo Striveling bought wafer irons for Mary of Guise in February 1539.

+The kitchen servants of James VI in 1593 included, paid 100 merks yearly; Francis Galbraith, master of the king's pantry; George Bog, master in the king's ale cellar; Jerome Bowie, master in the wine cellar; Patrick Rannald, baker; Walter Neisch, master in the larder; Cristell Lamb, master cook.
+Paid £50 yearly; James Murray, master cook of the court kitchen; James Bog, first aid (help) in ale cellar; James Quhyte or White, first aid in the wine cellar; Robert Galbraith, first aid in the pantry, Margaret Duchall (wife of Jerome Bowie) launderer of the king's linen cloths; Andrew Seton, foreman in the court kitchen.
+Paid £10 yearly; James Liddal, aid to the pastry cook; John Buchanan, aid to the pantry (Margaret Hartsyde married a John Buchanan); Robert Brown, aid in the wine cellar; Gilbert Seton, aid in the court kitchen; William Murray, aid in the tin (pewter) vessel house; Duncan Neisch and Thomas Scott, aids in the larder.
+This does include Anne of Denmark's kitchen staff.